Visual Supports

 Task Guides

-A task guide is a structured instructional aid that walks through how to complete a routine, chore, or work task one step at a time.
-It uses action-focused visuals and brief supporting text to make each step clear and easy to follow independently.
+A structured instructional aid that walks through how to complete a routine, chore, or task one step at a time using action-focused visuals and brief supporting text.

 Best for:

-• Teaching everyday tasks like cooking, cleaning, or getting dressed
+• Everyday tasks like cooking, cleaning, or getting dressed

-• Giving children or young people a reference they can follow without adult prompting
+• Giving children a reference they can follow without adult prompting

 Best for: